DoguhanOzgurAkca/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 :::note Thank you Astro Community! ❤️

 While preparing the refine's tutorial, we were inspired (quite) by the [Astro](https://astro.build/) tutorial.
-Thank you to Astro for your contributions to the open-source community 🎉
+We thank Astro for their contributions to the open-source community! 🎉

 :::